theojl6/final-boy/README.md

-# Final Boy - Reinforcement Learning with NEAT-python
+# Arbitrarily Evolved Neural Networks with NEAT-python

 Learning environment is built with pygame